 - Search the Consumer Product Safety Commission website.
 This is to make sure that there has not been a recall regarding the model of your grill.

 - Check your grill hoses.
 We also suggest checking it for any signs of cracks, holes, and brittleness that could cause a disaster.

 - Check for blockages.
 Especially in the Venturi tube which runs to the burners.
 There are plenty of causes for blockage, food drippings, spiders, or insects, just to name a few.
 You should be able to clear any blockages with a wire or with some pipe cleaner.

 - Check for leaks.
-You can achive this by running a solution of one part liquid soap and one part water along with the hoses and on connections.
+You can achieve this by running a solution of one part liquid soap and one part water along with the hoses and on connections.
 Then open the valve at your tank and check to make sure that gas isn’t escaping.
 The leaking points will be visible once bubbles also appear.

 - Adjust the hoses away from hot areas or where grease may be able to drip on them.

 - Cover your grill.
 You should cover the grill when it is not in use.
 This is to prevent any effects of weather, falling leaves, and insect activity.

 - Store propane tanks outside.
 Preferably somewhere far from your house.
 You must always make sure that you firmly turn off the valves, lest cause something horrible happen.

 Safe Barbecue Habits

-- When barbecuing, take into account different variables at the same time to avoid a huge disaster from happening.
+- When having a barbeque, take into account different variables at the same time to avoid a huge disaster from happening.